Prisons (Drug Testing) Bill

 Groups potentially affected include:

-- Prisoners in England and Wales: They will be subject to potentially broader drug testing.
+- Prisoners in England and Wales: They will be subject to a wider range of drug tests, potentially leading to increased disciplinary measures or treatment programs.

-- Prison staff: They will be involved in implementing the new testing procedures.
+- Prison staff: They will be involved in the implementation of the new testing procedures.

-- The Ministry of Justice: Responsible for defining "specified drugs" and overseeing the implementation.
+- The Ministry of Justice: They will be responsible for defining the list of "specified drugs" and overseeing the implementation of the new regulations.

 Powered by nyModel